DavidHe1127/Mr.He_HandBook/System,Cloud/docker.md

 2. A container is created using web’s configuration.
 It joins the network myapp_default under the name web.
 3. A container is created using db’s configuration.
 It joins the network myapp_default under the name db.

+Each container can now look up the hostname `web` or `db` and get back the appropriate container’s IP address.
+For example, web’s application code could connect to the URL `postgres://db:5432` and start using the Postgres database.

 Run `docker network ls` to find the desired network and run `docker network inspect <NETWORK_ID>` to see network configs.

 ### Mount src to volume